Do You Ever Wear Turtlenecks in the Summer?

 “Oh, is your neck cold?,” he’ll ask and laugh.

 Personally, I love how that extra bit of fabric below my chin elongates my neck while showing off my arms, and I think the close cut can be sleek — even if it’s, yes, a turtleneck.
-This top can balance out bulkier linen shorts or wide-leg jeans, or provide a fun contrast to full skirts.
+This top can balance out bulkier linen pants or wide-leg jeans, or provide a fun contrast to full skirts.
 And, perhaps my favorite part, turtlenecks look especially cool with a pair of sunglasses.

 What do you think about turtlenecks?
 Should they only be worn in colder months, or do you also like to wear them whenever you please?